History (HISTRY)

 PREREQ: SOPHOMORE STANDING OR CONSENT OF INSTRUCTOR

-A survey and analysis of the political and economic changes in Europe between 1789 and 1848.
-Particular attention will be paid to the changing forms of protest, the social impact of revolution, the evolution of political ideologies, and the impact of industrialization on everyday life.
+A survey and analysis of the political and economic changes in the Atlantic World between 1756 and 1815.
+Particular attention will be paid to the changing forms of protest, the social impact of revolution, the evolution of political ideologies, and the impact of changing economic forms on everyday life.

 HISTRY 377 HISTORY OF TWENTIETH CENTURY EUROPE 3 Units